DimChris0/LoRa/README.md

 and it offers parallelism of requests.

+# Loki vs Rastrea2r

+The two tools had some code blocks with the same functionality.
+In order to merge them in one tool I had to choose which specific parts of both are going to survive to the final product.
+Through comparison and checking I concluded to the following:

+disk-scan:

+rastrea2r only does rule match - loki filename and hash check

+mem-scan:

+loki checks processes connections

+loki checks Sysforensics

+loki does not check if working size bigger than a default due to performance

 # Problems

 The only problem encountered is with some protected pdf files which the pdfminer could not open to parse.